Funny 115 - The Third One

 start cheering like this is Thailand and Ken just

 announced he was a New York City cop.
-I always loved the
+I always

 fact that Ozzy alone doesn't deserve the award for "worst actor" in